MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

  >
  > - Complex tables (nested tables, merged headers or cells, and so on)
  > - Check boxes or radio buttons
- > - PDF documents longer than 50 pages
  > - Fillable PDFs

 ### Next step